hasanhg/robomotion-templates/templates/twitter_get_followers.md

 # Twitter Get Followers
-List followers of a Twitter account and save them to an excel
+List followers of a Twitter account and saves them to an excel

 ## How it Works?
 1. Edit Config (Function) node